 As part of a new framework agreement, Energinet has decided to have consultants perform a considerable part of its substation reinvestment projects.
 As one of the consultants awarded the framework agreement, COWI expects to start up the first projects before the summer break.

 Electrification has really gained traction in Denmark, and it is travelling at an unprecedented speed.
-Heat pumps are being installed in record-breaking numbers, new charging stations for electric cars are being established, and major Power-to-X facilities will be connected to the grid in the coming years.
+Heat pumps are being installed in record-breaking numbers, new charging stations for electric cars are being established, and major green fuel production facilities, also known as power-to-x, will be connected to the grid in the coming years.

 The increasing power consumption puts a strain on the substations that make up the hubs of Denmark's main power grid.
 Some of the stations are in need of an upgrade or expansion, and several new stations need to be established.